dialogic-godot/dialogic-1/README.md

 -----
 ## Getting started

-You can read a step by step guide on how to use [Dialogic here](https://github.com/coppolaemilio/dialogic/blob/dialogic-1/addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md)
+You can read a step by step guide on how to use [Dialogic here](./addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md)

 ## 📚 Documentation
-You can check the documentation from inside the plugin or [here](https://github.com/coppolaemilio/dialogic/blob/dialogic-1/addons/dialogic/Documentation/Content/Welcome.md)
+You can check the documentation from inside the plugin or [here](./addons/dialogic/Documentation/Content/Welcome.md)

 ## Installation

 To install a Dialogic, download it as a ZIP archive.
-All releases are listed here: [releases](https://github.com/coppolaemilio/dialogic/releases).
+All releases are listed here: [releases](https://github.com/dialogic-godot/dialogic/releases).
 Then extract the ZIP archive and move the `addons/` folder it contains into your project folder.
 Then, enable the plugin in project settings.

 If you want to know more about installing plugins you can read the [Godot docs page](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).

 You can also install Dialogic using the **AssetLib** tab in the editor, but the version here will not be the latest one available since it takes some time for it to be approved.

 ## ⚠ IMPORTANT
 There has been some people having issues exporting their games.
-If you are having issues you can try to add `*.cfg` and `*.json` to your export settings [(image)](https://coppolaemilio.com/images/dialogic/exporting-2.png).
+If you are having issues you can try to add `*.cfg` and `*.json` to your export settings.
 If it is not that, try having at least 1 theme in your project.
-If you still have issues, please [open an issue](https://github.com/coppolaemilio/dialogic/issues).
+If you still have issues, please [open an issue](https://github.com/dialogic-godot/dialogic-1/issues).

 ---